Taking your baby home

 As time passes, you might want to think about continuing to collect and make memories.

 Some parents decide to mark anniversaries.
-These are likely to be triggers for your grief so be aware of this and look after yourself.
-Mother’s Day, Father’s Day, the day of your baby’s death and their birthday, the day of the funeral – these can all become difficult days.
-You might want to think about taking time off work, or marking important dates in some way.
+These will probably be triggers for your grief so be aware of this and look after yourself.
+Mother’s Day, Father’s Day, the day of your baby’s death, their birthday, and/or the day of the funeral can all become difficult days.
+You might want to think about taking time off work to reflect or marking important dates in some way.

-‘Every year on Erin’s birthday, we do something to commemorate her memory.
-We release biodegradable balloons like we did at her funeral and we take time as a family to do an activity.’
-Bethan, who lost her daughter Erin
+“Every year on Erin’s birthday, we do something to commemorate her memory.
+We release biodegradable balloons like we did at her funeral and we take time as a family to do an activity.”

 If you have other children, they may want to celebrate their sibling’s birthday.

-- You may want to get a piece of jewellery made, engraved with your baby’s name or their hand or footprint.
+- Have a piece of jewellery made, engraved with your baby’s name or their hand or footprint.

-- You may want to plant a tree – in a pot so you can take it with you if you move, or in a garden or special place.
+- Plant a tree in a pot so you can take it with you if you move, or in a garden or special place.

-- You could choose a special candle holder and light a candle when you want to have quiet time or on special dates.
+- Light a candle when you want to have quiet time or on special dates.

-As time goes by grief will continue to hit you in waves.
+As time goes by, grief may continue to hit you in waves.
 It might be unexpected at times.

 Be kind to yourself.
-Don’t expect too much.
 Give yourself time and space to grieve and to remember your baby.